ABOUT THE VIOLINS OF HOPE

 After 50 years, those silent violins came back to life.
 These two extraordinary instruments can now be heard in concerts as part of the Violins of Hope.

-The Erich Weininger Violin (made in Schweitzer, Germany around 1870)
+The Erich Weininger Violin (made in the German workshop of J.B.
+Schweitzer around 1870)

 Erich Weininger was a butcher as well as an amateur violinist in Vienna.
 When the Nazis marched into Austria in 1938, Erich was arrested and sent to Dachau, where he managed to bring along his violin.
 He was later sent to Buchenwald and though he was not allowed to play there, he still kept his violin.